How to understand and reduce failed payments

 If a card has failed or been declined with response codes such as ‘insufficient funds’, you can ask your customer for an updated or alternative payment method to help improve the overall success rate of your orders or invoices.

-For recurring payments, use network tokenization or account updater to keep your card-on-file details updated
+For recurring payments, use network tokenization or an account updater to keep your card-on-file details updated

-For businesses who store customer payment details and consent for future payments, Airwallex also provides Network Tokenization and Account Updater on most major card schemes (e.g. Visa, Mastercard).
+For businesses that store customer payment details and consent for future payments, Airwallex also provides Network Tokenization and Account Updater on most major card schemes (e.g. Visa, Mastercard).

 This feature ensures the payment details stored are automatically updated when the card expires or is replaced to improve your payment success rate.

-Reach out to your account manager or support@airwallex.com to have your account set up.
+Reach out to your account manager or our support team to have your account set up.